th-carux/jira_sync_automation/README.md

 2. **Field Update Failed**: Verify field IDs and data types match between source and target
 3. **Attachment Upload Failed**: Check file permissions and disk space
 4. **Prefix Not Applied**: Ensure field supports prefix (string or ADF format)
+5. **Status Not Updating**: Status changes use the Transition API; confirm the transition is available to the acting user and workflow